yuheho7749/Pokemon/README.md

 APCS Group Final Project for Mr. Carr (Year: 2019).
 This is a open world strategy role playing game designed for personal used.
 Any similarities in design features and mechanics to other existing games are purely coincidences.
 * Warning - This game is still in the early stages of development.
 Many graphics, mechanics, or features are not yet available.
 We also plan to convert the files into a .jar file for easy access in the final release.
+* IMPORTANT - This project belongs solely to the authors listed below.
+We welcome you to test our project and provide feedback.
+However, you may not distribute or reproduce all or in part of this project without our permission.
 ## Getting Started
 * Windows:
 1. Download and unzip the "Pokemon" zip file